-- Melt 2 teaspoons of coconut oil in a large roasting tray.
+- Mix the oil and spices together in a large roasting tray.

 - Prepare the pumpkin by slicing off the top and tail to create a flat level surface to work off so that the pumpkin doesn’t end up rolling everywhere on you.
-Then slice the remaining skin off.
 Cut in half and spoon out all the seeds and hairy bits.

-- Chop the pumpkin flesh into chunks, add to the roasting tray with all the spices and mix thoroughly.
+- Add to the roasting tray with the onion and whole garlic and mix thoroughly.

 - Roast for 25-30 minutes or until soft through.